-This publication describes the 1130 Disk Monitor, a combined operating and programming system.
+This publication describes Version 1 of the 1130 Disk Monitor, a combined operating and programming system.
 This system includes a Supervisor program, a Disk Utility program, a symbolic assembler, a FORTRAN compiler, and a subroutine library.
 The latter four programs operate under control of the Supervisor program to provide continuous operation.

-The IBM-supplied subroutine library contains routines for input/output, conversion, and arithmetic functions.
+IBM-supplied subroutine library contains routines for input input/output, conversion, and arithmetic functions.